YouTube Video Description

 Remember: your description doesn’t exist solely to feed YouTube’s algorithm.
 Lots of users read your description to decide whether or not to continue watching your video.

-So it’s important to include your keywords in a way that sounds natural.
+So it’s important to include relevant keywords in a way that sounds natural.

 For example, take a look at this description from this popular video (over 1 million views):